-Three linear classification algorithms were investigated: linear discriminant analysis (LDA),^{10,31} stepwise linear discriminant analysis (SLDA), and principal component analysis (PCA).^{10,11,32} A nonlinear classifier, the feed-forward neural network (FFNN), was also evaluated.^{12,13,31} Based on the statistical analysis described before, three different sets of TR-LIFS parameters were selected and defined as: 1. spectral (SP: ratios of I{λ}), 2.
+Three linear classification algorithms were investigated: linear discriminant analysis (LDA), 10,31 stepwise linear discriminant analysis (SLDA), and principal component analysis (PCA).
+10,11,32 A nonlinear classifier, the feed-forward neural network (FFNN), was also evaluated.
+12,13,31 Based on the statistical analysis described before, three different sets of TR-LIFS parameters were selected and defined as: 1. spectral (SP: ratios of I{λ}), 2.
 TR Laguerre (LAG: values/ratios of $c{j-\lambda}$), and 3.
 TR biexponential (BEXP: values of $\tau{1-\lambda}$, $\tau{2-\lambda}$, $A{1-\lambda}$) features.
 Based on the histopathological categories defined in the previous sections, two classification criteria were applied.
-Classification 1 was designed to discriminate normal, thickcollagen, and thick-mac specimens.
-Classification 2 was designed to distinguish normal, thin-collagen, and thin-mac specimens.
+Classification 1 was designed to discriminate normal, thick-collagen, and thick-mac specimens.
 These two criteria were used to evaluate the performance of the different feature types and classification algorithms.